South Korea Bucket List – the complete list of things worth doing

 Bongeunsa temple lampions

-Celebrated during spring, Buddha’s Birthday is a huge public holiday in South Korea.
-Even though you won’t participate in the celebrations, it is worth visiting some of the most popular temples in town (Bongeunsa and/or Yogyesa) if you want to admire the beautiful lampions.
+Celebrated during spring, Buddha’s Birthday is a significant public holiday in South Korea.
+Even though you won’t participate in the celebrations, visiting some of the most famous temples in town (Bongeunsa and/or Yogyesa) and the beautiful lampions are worth admiring.

 Learn how to make kimchi